 Cat Palms are originally from Southeastern Mexico.
 It is also known as the Cascade or Cataract Palm.
 It can grow up to 6 feet high, even if it does take a while to get there.

 An interesting aspect about the Cat Palm and palm plants, in general, is that in Victorian times palms were equated to social status.
 If you were rich and well-respected, you had palms throughout your house, especially in your windows so all could see them.
 It is mostly due to wealthy Victorians and their experimentations that we know how to take care of these plants.

 This is a plant that can be a bit challenging due to needing a more tropical environment.
 But, if you know what you’re doing you should have great success.

 1. Give It the Right Amount of Light

 This plant needs bright indirect light but not direct sun.
 That could cause the leaves to burn.
 This plant would be great in a sunroom or near a window like the Victorians.

 2. How Much to Water This Plant

 This plant likes to live in moist – but not overly soggy – soil at all times.
 This plant is not tolerable to dry soil.
 Be careful with the type of water you use, too much salt or too many chemicals will cause the plant’s leaf tips to become burnt.
 Also, never let this plant sit in water, it doesn’t like that.

 3. Picking the Right Soil

-You should get a soil that drains quickly.
-You can add peat moss to the soil to keep it light instead of heavy and clay like.
+You should get soil that drains quickly.
+You can add peat moss to the soil to keep it light instead of heavy and clay-like.
 Also, you can use a pot with a drainage hole at the bottom to help with the draining.